 What is it all about?

-You conceptualize, shoot and edit a film in exactly 99 hours.
-Your enemy: Time.
+You conceptualize, shoot and edit a precisely 99 second-long film.
+Your biggest opponent: time.

 What do you need to take part?

 Spontaneity, 99 hours of time on your hands, a camera, a smart phone...

 Creativity, speed and most of all enjoying what you do.